jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_programs.rst

 * :ref:`I know how to write programs that make decisions<truth table>`.
 * :ref:`I know how to make a Python Test Driven Development environment automatically with variables<how to make a Python Test Driven Development environment automatically with variables>`.
 * :ref:`I know how to make a person with Exceptions<how to make a person with Exceptions>`.
-* :ref:`I know how to test if an Exception is raised<how to test if an Exception is raised>`.
+* :ref:`I know how to test that an Exception is raised<how to test that an Exception is raised>`.
 * :ref:`I know how to use Exception handlers in programs<how to handle Exceptions in programs>`.

-:ref:`Would you like to test making a Person with tuples?<how to make a person with loops>`
+:ref:`Would you like to test making a Person with loops?<how to make a person with loops>`

 -----